Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Concluding Remarks

+With respect to the previous study of Parras and De Souza,\cite{Parras.2020} in which only isolated cation vacancies were considered, and in which $r \leq 1$ was found to be the physical limit, the main extension in this study is the consideration of two types of cation vacancies, isolated and associated, with different defect diffusivities.
+And as we demonstrated, it is this extension that gives rise to the possibility of $r>1$.
+Our treatment employed on purpose a relatively simple defect chemical model, ignoring, for example, defect ionisation equilibria, and a relatively simple model of the interface, ignoring, for example, local strain fields, as this allowed us to show clearly why $r>1$ arises.

 Finally, we comment on the applicability of this model to other systems.
-We presume that the general behaviour is applicable to the diffusion of $A$ cations in all $AB\mathrm{O}_3$ perovskites, first because the formation of \ch{(v_{A}v_{O})} associates is highly likely given the opposite relative charges of the two constituent defects, and second, because the higher diffusivity of the associate is expected as a characteristic of the $AB\mathrm{O}_3$ perovskite structure.
+We presume that the general behaviour is applicable to the diffusion of $A$ cations in all $AB\mathrm{O}_3$ perovskites, first because the formation of $\mathrm{(v_\mathit{A}v_{O})}$ associates is highly likely given the opposite relative charges of the two constituent defects, and second, because the higher diffusivity of the associate is expected as a characteristic of the $AB\mathrm{O}_3$ perovskite structure.
 Indeed, for \ch{BaTiO3}, \ch{(v_{Ba}v_{O})} associates are predicted to be bound,\cite{Erhart.2007} and they have recently been predicted\cite{Koerfer.2026} to have higher diffusivities than isolated \ch{v_{Ba}^{''}}.
-That said, \ch{(v_{A}v_{O})} associates are not the only associates containing cation vacancies that may form in a perovskite, and the presence of significant concentrations of \ch{(v_{A}v_{O})} associates\cite{Bonkowski.2024,Koerfer.2026} or \ch{(v_{A}v_{B}v_{O})} clusters\cite{Schulz.2003,Belova.2007} may give rise to even richer cation diffusion behaviour.
+That said, $\mathrm{(v_\mathit{A}v_{O})}$ associates are not the only associates containing cation vacancies that may form in a perovskite, and the presence of significant concentrations of $\mathrm{(v_\mathit{A}v_\mathit{B})}$ associates\cite{Bonkowski.2024,Koerfer.2026} or $\mathrm{(v_\mathit{A}v_\mathit{B}v_{O})}$ clusters\cite{Schulz.2003,Belova.2007} may give rise to even richer cation diffusion behaviour.